-The Centre’s themes are closely linked with clinical academic units within Barts Health NHS Trust, with many of its staff actively involved in clinical research, phase 2 and 3 clinical trials.
-The research themes are designed to create partnerships between basic scientists and clinicians in order to encourage true translational research.
+The Centre’s themes are closely linked with clinical academic units within Barts Health NHS Trust, with many of its staff actively involved in clinical research and phase 2 and 3 clinical trials.
+In addition to contributing to basic and translational research, the Centre has a large presence in undergraduate and postgraduate teaching.

 Professor Adina Michael-Titus is the Centre Lead.

-Neuroscience, Surgery and Trauma research at Barts and The London covers a wide range of topics: general trauma and neurotrauma, neurodegeneration, neuroimmunology, NBRC and Neurogastroenterology.
+Neuroscience, Surgery and Trauma research at the Faculty of Medicine and Dentistry covers a wide range of topics: general trauma and neurotrauma, neurodegeneration, neuroimmunology, NBRC and Neurogastroenterology.
 Professor Karim Brohi’s trauma group covers various aspects of trauma research, from injury prevention to public health, the effects of trauma on the body, the body’s response to injury and rehabilitation.
 A major focus of the group is trauma-associated coagulopathy, a research field in which the group is a world-leader.
 In neurotrauma, the research emphasis is on spinal cord and peripheral nerve injury, and more recently, head injury.

 Professor Adina Michael-Titus leads the neurotrauma and neurodegeneration group and under her lead the neurotrauma group has identified several promising neuroprotective therapeutic strategies which will help reduce the impact of injury.
 The group’s work on omega-3 fatty acids in neurotrauma is supported by several UK and international translational awards.
 Professor John Priestley has developed biomaterial-based conduits for peripheral nerve and spinal cord repair.
 In the neurotrauma group Dr. Xuenong Bo has been developing viral vector- and cell-based therapeutic strategies for the treatment of spinal cord and peripheral nerve injuries.
 He is also studying purinergic signalling in nerve injury and repair.